 We are our best advocate.
 Do what you feel is best for you.
 But, please, do it informed and do it safely.

 If you do your research and make a well-informed decision to start (or not start) Orilissa, I wish you all the best of luck and health.
-There are no judgements here.
+There are no judgments here.
 Only well-wishes.
 AND if you would like to leave a comment below with how Orilissa affected you, please do so!
 We can only be here to teach one another.

 AbbVie – (July 24, 2018; Press Release) AbbVie Receives US FDA Approval of Orilissa (elagolix) for the Management of Moderate to Severe Pain Associated with Endometriosis

 American Family Physician (Oct.
 15, 2019; Article) Elagolix (Orilissa) for Endometriosis Pain

 American Society for Clinical Pharmacology & Therapeutics (July 2020; Article) Effect of Elagolix Exposure on Clinical Efficacy End Points in Phase III Trials in Women with Endometriosis-Associated Pain: An Application of Markov Model